sbakash/2dgame/README.md

 Git link - https://github.com/sbakash/2dgame

-How to Run the game
+How to Run the Game
 1. Clone the repository
 2. Run the main.py file

+Note: As for demo purposes the main boss comes soon can update that later

 Currently Completed work and future work

 Completed Tasks
-the basic animation of enemy,
-collision between enemy and bullet and score calculation is done, completed main boss logic completed mini boss logic changed the hero sprite
+the basic animation of the enemy, collision between enemy and bullet and score calculation is done, completed main boss logic completed mini boss logic changed the hero sprite
-Proper restart of game
+A proper restart of game
+Start game screen

 Future work

-Start game screen with different image, music and other effects and few flaws in current enemy killing
+music and other effects
+and a few flaws in current enemy killing and score have to be handled